grisselfaura/Milestone-Second-Project-Interactive-Frontend-Development/README.md

 Tabs and sections with interesting bugs or problems discovered during testing:
 - Section padding was to big for the UX desing of this project.
 This was fixed by modifying the scrolling css from Bootstraap as per our needs (fixed).
-- * Further work is need to add feature that highlights active pages for example using similar system than the scrollSpy which highlights activated sections (fixed).
+- * Further work is need to add feature that highlights active pages for example using similar system than the scrollSpy which highlights activated sections (fixed all taps except HOME).
 - The required attribute with the select element in a single choice form needs an empty value attribute or first child element with no text for our sign-in form (fixed).
 - Footnote on dashboard was not centered.
 This was achieved with using the correct grid option from Bootstraap (fixed).
 - Showcase and reduce images were all different sizes and therefore dificult to scale up for responsiveness design without using targetting images individually.
-Aspect ratio strategy was not a successful approach to scale them up at once.
+Aspect ratio strategy was not a successful approach to scale them up at once (fixed when added as images).
 - WordlMap responsiveness needs to be address and removed from the header div to avoid shadow bug inside the worldmap div (fixed).
+Centering WordMap remains pending to be address.
 - Facebook embeeded videos are loading are taking very long time to load in the REDUCE TAB (fixed).
-- Pie charts not smootly loading (fixed).
+- Charts delay a few seconds to load.

 ## Deployment